 People at the heart of ICT

-The aim of the people at the heart of ICT priority is to encourage researchers to consider the relationship people have with ICT and ICT-enabled systems whilst developing and during their research proposals.
+The aim of the people at the heart of ICT priority is to encourage researchers to consider the relationship people have with ICT and ICT-enabled systems while developing and during their research proposals.

 Aim of the priority